Bryant-Curtis/FameBook/docs/timeline.md

 created, read and destroyed in the browser.
 I will use CSS to design the Posts index page.

+Pages: Posts index(root page), Self Posts(user page)

 [Details][phase-two]

-### Phase 3: Add/Accept Friends and Tagging (1.5 days)
+### Phase 3: Add Friends (1 day)

 Phase 3 is focussed on friend functionality.
 I will create database relationships between users to setup friend functionality.
-I will also create two new models namely Tag and Tagging to set up the ability for users to tag friends in their posts.
+I will also create a new model friendships which will each user to only see the posts of their friends on the root page they go to after signing in.

+Pages: Friends index

 [Details][phase-three]

 ### Phase 4: CRUD Photos (1.5 days)

 Phase 4 is about Photos.
 I will create React views for the Photo `Form`, `Index` and `Show`.
-There will also be functionality for each user to set a main and background photo.
+I will add the ability for each user to be able to upload their own photos and view them immediately.
+From their uploaded photos they will each be able to set a profile and background photo.

+Pages: Photos Index, Photo Show

 [Details][phase-four]

-### Phase 5: Comments and Votes functionality (1.5 days)
+### Phase 5: Add guest log in with tour of site, add and remove Votes (1.5 days)

-Phase 5 introduces comments.
-I will create React views for a Comment `Form` and `Show`.
-There will be a deletion function as well.
-Users will be able to comment on all Posts and Photos.
+Phase 5 introduces votes.
+I will create React views for a Vote button to to display on each post and photo.
+The user will be able to see whether they have voted on a post/photo by the change in the vote image.
+A number displaying the number of votes each post/photo received will also show immediately after being clicked.
+The users will also be able to rescind votes.

+Views: Guest login button on Homepage, Tour message bubbles/buttons,
+        Vote image changing functionality

 [Details][phase-five]

-### Phase 6: Instant Messaging (1 day)
+### Phase 6: Improve website design, add instant messaging, update guest login (1 day)

 Phase 6 is about messaging.
 I will create React views for the `Form` and `Show` of messages.
-There will be an instant message box that will allow users to send messages to each other in real time.
+There will be an instant message box that will allow users to send messages to friends in real time.
+The messages will appear in the view box immediately after being sent.

+Views: Update HTML and CSS to look more aesthetically pleasing, Instant messaging box

 [Details][phase-six]